openshift/request-header-saml-service-provider/README.md

 ### Proxy

-This proxy is a solution to proxy ONLY the OAuth login endpoint.
-We do not recommend you proxy all content requested by either the Master API or the Web Console.
+This proxy is a solution to proxy ONLY the OpenShift OAuth login endpoint.
+We do not recommend you proxy all OpenShift content requested from either the Master API or the Web Console.
 That would not be a good idea because the proxy likely cannot pass all request types through correctly (websockets, SPDY).
 The OpenShift OAuth provider should alone be responsible for the security of the platform.

 ### Ansible Automated Installs